 - 3D visualisation of the project to help with communication of design intent, and to support logistics.

 4D BIM brings time information into the mix to create an even richer source of information for the project.
-This information could be installation time, time until operational, curation of materials etc. This type of information is entered directly into the model and can assist project planners in creating and shaping proposals from a much earlier stage in the project compared with traditional workflows.
+This information could be installation time, time until operational, curation of materials etc. This type of information is entered directly into the model.
+It can assist project planners in creating and shaping proposals from a much earlier stage in the project compared with traditional workflows.

 Timely data also allows collaborators to visualise the progress of a project at different stages.
 This can positively impact the timeline of the project where project planners are able to see how assets come together sequentially and feedback any issues before any construction takes place, creating a safer working environment for site workers, and a project that can meet timelines and project deadlines.

-At the heart of 5D BIM is information related to costs e.g. the capital cost of purchasing a component, the user being able to extract accurate cost data from the model, and also see changes in the cost data over time.
-Having cost information in the CDE helps with budget tracking and cost analysis of a project, bringing greater accuracy to the cost estimate of the entire project.
+At the heart of 5D BIM is information related to costs.
+For example, the capital cost of purchasing a component, the user being able to extract accurate cost data from the model, and also see changes in the cost data over time.
+Having cost information in the CDE helps with budget tracking and cost analysis of a project.
+This brings greater accuracy to the cost estimate of the entire project.